 While the Poages owned the house they made changes to include: renovated the kitchen; insulated walls; added storm and screened windows; installed a downstairs bathroom; paneled the attic; added a brick patio; painted the house (which had always previously been white).

-In 1977, the Poages sold the property to the current owners.
+In 1977, the Poages sold the property to Douglas Mackintosh and Stephanie Heidelberg.
 Changes they made to the house included: Added an 1810 mantel to the living room fireplace; renovated both upstairs bathrooms; added a second floor storm and screen door leading to the covered porch roof; hand-painted original murals in two of the bedrooms and one of the upstairs bathrooms.
+After the Shipman’s owned the property, it was sold to the Regan family in 2013.

 The architectural style of the house is classic colonial.
 The foyer leads to a curved staircase with brass and cut glass chandeliers on the first and second floors.
 The living room is huge and has windows on the sides plus a doorway to the covered porch.
 The inside entrance to both the living room and dining room have glass paneled double doors.
 The kitchen is styled after a country kitchen and features a built in range, burners and cabinets plus a sink island.
 Just off the kitchen is a pantry for washer-dryer and storage, along with a small back porch.
 The sun parlor has large windows on three sides and grass wallpaper.
 The second story has four large bedrooms, each with a walk-in closet, and two bathrooms.
 A stairway leads to the third floor which includes two parallel rooms and additional storage space.